Gradual and Alleluia

 The chants to be sung at Mass can all be downloaded: the proper and ordinary chants will be found in the Liber Usualis or the Graduale Romanum (note that only the Graduale has the propers for the ferias in Lent).
-The only exception is the small number of chants specific to feasts of England and Wales; the LMS hopes to make these available online soon.
+The only exception is the small number of chants specific to feasts of England and Wales, which can be seen on the LMS website here.
 Also referred to here are the books Versus Psalmorum et Canticorum, which contains the psalm verses which may be added to the Introit and the Communion antiphon, and Ott’s Offertoriale, which contains the extra verses which may be sung with the Offertory antiphon (these verses have also been set to Psalm tones in Richard Rice’s Offertoriale).
-The chant setting of the ‘Domine salvam fac’ can be found on the Chant Downloads page of the LMS website.
+The chant setting of the ‘Domine salvam fac’ can be found here.
 It should be noted that the official (and obligatory) texts and preferred melodies are to be found in the Graduale Romanum; all other books are either derived from this (like the Liber Usualis) or are optional extras.
 Occasionally the chant text in the Graduale differs from what the priest says, but the schola should not attempt to correct it.

 The 1962 Missal, to a much greater extent than the 1970 Missal, allows singing by the schola to take place while the priest is saying certain texts and performing certain ceremonies.
 This includes the priest’s saying of texts (such as the Gradual or the Communion) which the schola sing, but the Schola can also make use of periods of silent prayer by the priest (notably the Offertory and the Canon of the Mass) to complete what they are singing.
 In this way the schola’s singing does not interrupt the liturgy, but serves as an adornment of it.